Fotor Review 2026: Is It Still Worth Using? (Honest Take)

 Cons: Where Fotor Falls Short

-- AI image generator is mid-tier — Noticeably behind Midjourney, DALL-E 3, and even some competitors at the same price
+- AI image generator is mid-tier — Noticeably behind Midjourney, DALL-E 3, and even some competitors at the same price point

-- Export restrictions on free — The watermark situation can be frustrating for new users trying to evaluate the tool
+- Export restrictions on free — The watermark situation can be genuinely frustrating for new users trying to evaluate the tool

 Who Is Fotor Actually Built For?